hreinstein/Robo_Advisor/README.md

 ## Installation

-Clone or download the [Robo_Advisor repository](https://github.com/hreinstein/Robo_Advisor) onto your computer, then navigate there from the command line:
+Fork, then clone or download the [Robo_Advisor repository](https://github.com/hreinstein/Robo_Advisor) onto your computer, then navigate there from the command line:

 ```sh